cjackson202/aoai_mysql_api/api/No_Rag_API/readme.md

     python call_norag_api.py
     ```

-    Note - The following headers must be passed to the API's GET:
+    Note - The following data should be passed as payload to the API:
     ```python
         data = {
-        "system_prompt": "", # System prompt given to the AOAI model.
+            "system_prompt": system_prompt,  # System prompt given to the AOAI model.

-        "user_prompt": "", # User prompt in which the end-user asks the model.
+            "user_prompt": user_prompt,  # User prompt in which the end-user asks the model.

+            "time_asked": time_asked, # Time in which the user prompt was asked.

-        "response": "", # Model's answer to the user prompt
+            "response": response,  # Model's answer to the user prompt

-        "deployment_model": "", # Input your model's deployment name here
+            "deployment_model": deployment_name, # Input your model's deployment name here

-        "name_model": "", # Input you model here
+            "name_model": "gpt-4o",  # Input you model here

-        "version_model": "", # Input your model version here.
+            "version_model": "2024-05-13",  # Input your model version here.
 NOT API VERSION.

-        "region": "",  # Input your AOAI resource region here
+            "region": "East US 2",  # Input your AOAI resource region here

-        "project": ""  # Input your project name here.
+            "project": "Disney Character (API Test)",  # Input your project name here.
+Following the system prompt for this test currently :)

+            "api_name": url # Input the url of the API used.
         }
     ```

 ## Modifying Metadata Capturing